 ELSA is an initiative developed and supported by educational psychologists.
 It recognises that children learn better and are happier in school if their emotional needs are met.
 Mrs H Smith is our qualified Emotional Literacy Support Assistant here at Waddesdon Village Primary School.
 She has been trained and is regularly supervised by educational psychologists to plan and deliver programmes of support to children who are experiencing temporary or longer term additional emotional needs.
-The majority of work is delivered on an individual basis, but sometimes small work is more appropriate, especially in areas of social and friendship skills.
+The majority of work is delivered on an individual basis, but sometimes small group work is more appropriate, especially in areas of social and friendship skills.
 Sessions are fun and are planned with the child in mind so that they are personal and special for each child.
 ELSA sessions take place in our ‘ELSA Room’ which provides a calm, safe space for the child to feel supported and nurtured.

 In ELSA we aim to provide support for a wide range of emotional needs:

 Children are referred for ELSA support by their class teacher, senior leader or on occasion the SENCO.
 We discuss the referral forms and identify and prioritise which children require a weekly programme for the next 6-12 weeks.
 With the programme set we then plan support sessions to facilitate the pupil in developing new skills and coping strategies that allow them to manage social and emotional demands more effectively.

 Remember, ELSAs are not there to fix children's problems.
 What they do is provide emotional support to those who need it.
 At Waddesdon Village Primary School we aim to establish a warm, respectful relationship with a pupil and to provide a reflective space where children are able to share honestly their thoughts and feelings.